Due to the probable visit of Hurricane Matthew in the next several days, we have cancelled our sessions for this Saturday, Oct 8.

 Youth Arts in the Parks is an inclusive, socially-oriented arts program for children and youth ages 6-17 with and without disabilities (youth with disabilities welcome up to age 22).
-This fun and educational program teaches kids of all abilities visual arts or creative expression in a social setting, led by professional artists/art teachers, certified instructors and disability experts.
+This fun and educational program teaches kids of all abilities visual arts and creative expression in a social setting, led by professional artists/art teachers, certified instructors and disability experts.

-Visual Arts: Camp Matecumbe, 13841 SW 120 ST
+- Visual Arts: Camp Matecumbe, 13841 SW 120 ST

-Visual Arts: Highland Oaks Park, 20300 NE 24 AVE
+- Visual Arts: Highland Oaks Park, 20300 NE 24 AVE

-Creative Expression: Miller Drive Park, 5510 SW 94 CT
+- Creative Expression: Miller Drive Park, 5510 SW 94 CT

 Youth Arts in the Parks was developed by the Miami-Dade County Department of Cultural Affairs as part of its “All Kids Included - Accessible Arts Experiences for Kids” (AKI) program, made possible with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners, and in part through grant funding provided by The Children’s Trust.
 The Children’s Trust is a dedicated source of revenue established by voter referendum to improve the lives of children and families in Miami-Dade County by making strategic investments in their future.